 back to topWhat is the definition of a felony?

 A felony under federal law is a crime that is punishable by a prison sentence of more than one year.* Under Virginia state law, a felony is an offense that is punishable with death or confinement in a state correctional facility.**

 ** Va.
 Code §18.2-8

-To read more about the NCIS, please see the question, What will happen if my abuser tries to purchase a gun?
+To read more about the NICS, please What will happen if the abuser tries to purchase a gun?